Nintex Workflow, Forms and Mobile Course Outline

 Use the rich features of Nintex Forms such as repeating sections and calculations

-Customise the branding of forms – including logos and colour scheme
+Customize the branding of forms – including logos and color scheme

 Publish forms to Nintex Live and Mobile so they can be completed by users online and offline